 What types of dances do you do?

 We dance traditional Swedish and Norwegian couples' folk dances.
-These include polska, pols, polskdans, springdans, slängpolska, waltz, vals, schottis, schottishe, reinlander, reinlender, polka, polkett, rudl, rull, gangar, springar, springleik, hamburska, hambo, gammalvänster, bakmes, snoa, mazurka and mixers.
+These include polska, pols, polskdans, springdans, slängpolska, waltz, vals, schottis, schottishe, reinlender, polka, polkett, rudl, rull, gangar, springar, springleik, hamburska, hambo, gammalvänster, bakmes, snoa, mazurka and mixers.

 I've never done [a particular] Swedish or Norwegian folk dance before.
 Is that a problem?